IvanAcantilado/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 <p>$$ F = m \\a $$</p>

 For projectile motion, the only force acting is gravity.
 The horizontal and vertical components of motion can be treated separately:<br />
--Horizontal: constant velocity motion
+- Horizontal: constant velocity motion
--Vertical: uniformly accelerated motion
+- Vertical: uniformly accelerated motion

 Let:<br />
--𝑣𝜃: initial speed
+- 𝑣𝜃: initial speed
--𝜃: angle of projection
+- 𝜃: angle of projection
--𝑔: acceleration due to gravity
+- 𝑔: acceleration due to gravity

 <b>Horizontal motion:</b><br />
 <p>$$ x(t) = v_0 \cdot \cos(\theta) \cdot t $$</p>